Pablo Diez Fernandez

-Pablo Diez Fernández (1884-1972) was the son of Ceferino Diez and Gregoria Fernández, Pablo Diez was born in Vegaquemada, León, Spain, on June 29, 1884.
+Pablo Díez Fernández (1884–1972) was the son of Ceferino Díez and Gregoria Fernández, Pablo Díez was born in Vegaquemada, León, Spain, on June 29, 1884.
 After the death of his mother when he was only three years old, he was raised by his paternal grandparents in the town of Palazuelo de Boñar.
 He studied Classical Literature and Philosophy at the Instituto Municipal de Boñar, and when he turned 16 he joined the Dominican Monastery of Cangas de Narcea.
-Soon after his 20th birthday, when he was about to be ordained, Pablo Diez decided that the priesthood was not his true calling in life and moved to Madrid.
+Soon after his 20th birthday, when he was about to be ordained, Pablo Díez decided that the priesthood was not his true calling in life and moved to Madrid.
 In 1905, with the help he got from the Dominican Friars themselves, he sailed out to Mexico.

 Once in Mexico, he took on a job as book keeper at the Venegas bakery.
 In 1911 he became the manager of another bakery called La Primavera.
 As a result of his hard work, he was able to save enough money to first partner with and then, in 1912, buy that business from its previous owners.
-The following year, Diez Fernández became one of the founding shareholders of Leviatán y Flor, a company which has been recognized as the first compressed yeast factory in Mexico.
+The following year, Díez Fernández became one of the founding shareholders of Leviatán y Flor, a company which has been recognized as the first compressed yeast factory in Mexico.

 In 1918, he married Rosario Guerrero Herrero, whom he had met during one of his many visits to Spain.

 Four years later he became part of the community of distinguished businessmen, industry experts, and bankers that would put up the capital to start the business which was later to become Grupo Modelo: Cervecería Modelo.
 A shareholder since the very beginning and member of its board of directors since 1926, the businessman from the region of León in Spain continued to care for his bread and yeast production businesses while also promoting other new adventures.
 One of them, Pan Ideal, is famous for having been the first mechanical bread producing plant in Mexico.